whispir/api/source/includes/_messages.md

             "type" : "text/plain"
         }
     },
-    "type" : "defaultNoReply"
+    "type" : "defaultNoReply",
+    "features" : {
+        "pushOptions" : {
+            "notifications" : "enabled",
+            "escalationMins" : "3"
         }
+    }
+}
 ````

-Messages are the core of what the Whispir API offers as a service to customers.
+Communications are the core of what the Whispir API offers as a service to customers.

-Whispir has the ability to send messages across 7 different channels in a single API request:
+Whispir has the ability to send communications across 7 different channels in a single API request:

 **SMS** - up to 1600 characters per message, premium routes, delivery receipts<br/>
 **Email** - free email messaging with HTML and Plain Text support<br/>